artefactual/deploy-pub/playbooks/archivematica/docs/digital-ocean-install-example.rst

 - Python
 - Ansible (http://docs.ansible.com/ansible/intro_installation.html)

-We are also assuming that you have a Digital Ocean account and that you have created a new droplet.
+We are also assuming that you have a DigitalOcean account and that you have created a new droplet.
 The following URL may be useful for accomplishing this.

 - https://www.digitalocean.com/community/tutorials/how-to-create-your-first-digitalocean-droplet-virtual-server

-Note that Digital Ocean (using Ubuntu 16.04 at any rate) only installs Python 3 by default.
-You will need to install python 2.7 after you set up your droplet.
+Note that DigitalOcean (using Ubuntu 16.04 at any rate) only installs Python 3 by default.
+You will need to install Python 2.7 after you set up your droplet.

 In this example, we are using Ubuntu 14.04.
 These instructions have also worked with Ubuntu with 16.04.